 Indian Royal Titles & Aristocratic Ranks

 The diverse cultures of the modern Indian subcontinent are the result of centuries of change and evolution, incorporating a bewildering array of tribes, kingdoms, cultures, languages and faiths.
-These tumultuous times resulted in a rich and fascinating legacy of royal titles and aristocratic ranks.
+These tumultuous times resulted in a rich and fascinating legacy of royal family titles and aristocratic ranks.
 Even today, the precise status and position within the hierarchy can differ between regions and religions.

-Although the official duties, power and privileges nobles and royals ceased when India was declared a republic in 1950, India’s aristocracy and regal lineages still play an inspiring and cherished role in Indian culture, with modern royals and nobles revered and adored like Hollywood celebrities.
+Although the official duties, power and privileges of nobles and royals ceased when India was declared a republic in 1950, India’s aristocracy and regal lineages still play an inspiring and cherished role in Indian culture, with modern royals and nobles revered and adored like Hollywood celebrities.